cypress-io/cypress-documentation/source/guides/core-concepts/dashboard-service.md

 You can transfer projects that you own to another {% urlHash "organization" Organizations %} you are a part of or to another user in the organization.
 Projects can only be transferred from the {% url 'Dashboard Service' https://on.cypress.io/dashboard %}.

+1. Go to your organization's projects page.
-1. Choose the {% url "organization" https://on.cypress.io/dashboard/organizations %} with the project you want to transfer.
+2. Select the project you wish to transfer.

-2. Click into the project and click on **Settings**.
+  {% imgTag /img/dashboard/select-cypress-project.jpg "Select a project" %}
+3. Go to the project's settings page.
-  {% imgTag /img/dashboard/project-settings.png "project-settings" %}
+  {% imgTag /img/dashboard/visit-project-settings.jpg "Visit project settings" %}
-3. Scroll down to the **Transfer Ownership** section and click **Transfer Ownership**.
+4. Scroll down to the **Transfer Ownership** section and click **Transfer Ownership**.
-4. Select the user or organization, then click **Transfer**.
+5. Select the user or organization, then click **Transfer**.
   {% imgTag /img/dashboard/transfer-ownership-of-project-dialog.png "Transfer Project dialog" %}

 ### Cancel project transfer